 → Use the Relationships Option, Docs Tab and search for the Doc.

-→ Use the "Link Doc to [Epic, Iteration, Label, Milestone, or Project]" option.
+→ Use the "Link Doc to [Epic, Iteration, Label, Milestone]" option.
 You may also create a Doc from here by clicking Create Doc for .
 This newly created Doc will automatically be linked.